Skip to main content

 }

-Create a request payload using one of the examples above as a template and try it now in our interactive testing environment.
+Use one of the previous examples as a template to create a request payload, and give it a try in our interactive testing environment..

-You will receive a successful response containing a firmRootId and an endToEndId.
-These values can be used in the next step to retrieve the status of your request.
+You'll get a successful response that includes a firmRootId and an endToEndId.
+You can use these values in the next step to check the status of your request.

 Example response with endToEndId & firmRootId - HTTP 202 Accepted